mastodon/documentation/content/en/user/profile.md

 Alternatively, validation will occur if the resolved page's *first* link has an `href` value that redirects to your Mastodon profile's URL (such as through a link shortener).

 If validation succeeds, the link to your website will turn green on your profile page.
 This may take a few minutes even after you deploy the update to your site's HTML.
+Should validation fail: remove the link from your Mastodon profile; correct the link in your website's HTML and redeploy; re-add the link to your Mastodon profile.